WARREN DESIGN BUILD

 intention to add office space would theoretically overload the system.

-The solution for our barn office is to work with the MA Department of Environmental
+The solution for our barn office was to work with the MA Department of Environmental

 Protection and the Berlin Board of Health to install a composting toilet and a greywater